nikkipeel/warbler/README.md

  </ul>

- <p>This was a fun project created with Udemy course "Advanced Web Developer Bootcamp" <br> which features ES6, React, D3, Testing, SVG animations, AJAX and more.
+ <p>This was a fun project created with Udemy course "Advanced Web Developer Bootcamp" <br> which features ES6, React, D3, Testing, SVG animations, AJAX and more. </p>

+ Sign up today and post a message to the Warbler community!